 Article 14: Delegation of Board Authority

-The Board may delegate its powers, except where governing law or these Statutes or the By-laws may otherwise prohibit delegation, and except that no committee or person shall be delegated the power to (a) amend, alter or repeal these Statutes or the By-laws; (b) amend or alter the mission or purpose; (c) appoint or remove any member of the Board; (d) adopt a plan of merger or consolidation with another organisation; (e) authorise the sale, lease or exchange of all or substantially all of the property and assets of the Gavi Alliance; (f) authorise the voluntary dissolution of the Gavi Alliance or revoke proceedings therefore; (g) adopt a plan for the distribution of the assets of the Gavi Alliance; (h) make revisions to the list of eligible countries; (i) approve the long-term strategy; (j) approve any major new funding or programme initiative; (k) amend, alter or repeal any resolution of the Board which by its terms provides that it shall not be amended, altered or repealed by such committee or person; or (l) approve the annual accounts.
+The Board may delegate its powers, except where governing law or these Statutes may otherwise prohibit delegation, and except that no committee or person shall be delegated the power to (a) amend, alter or repeal these Statutes or the Operating Procedures; (b) amend or alter the mission or purpose; (c) appoint or remove any member of the Board; (d) adopt a plan of merger or consolidation with another organisation; (e) authorise the sale, lease or exchange of all or substantially all of the property and assets of the Gavi Alliance; (f) authorise the voluntary dissolution of the Gavi Alliance or revoke proceedings therefore; (g) adopt a plan for the distribution of the assets of the Gavi Alliance; (h) make revisions to the list of eligible countries; (i) approve the long-term strategy; (j) approve any major new funding or programme initiative; (k) amend, alter or repeal any resolution of the Board which by its terms provides that it shall not be amended, altered or repealed by such committee or person; or (l) approve the annual accounts.

 Powers delegated by the Board will be exercised under the authority and direction of the Board and any such delegation may be rescinded by the Board at any time.
+All powers not expressly delegated are retained by the Board.

 Article 15: Board Decision-making

-A quorum shall be a majority of all voting Board members (or their permitted alternates).
+A quorum shall be a majority of all voting Board members (or their Alternate Board Members, as applicable).
 The Board will use all reasonable efforts to make decisions by consensus.
-If no consensus can be reached, any decision of the Board shall require a two-thirds majority of members present and voting.
+If no consensus can be reached, any decision of the Board shall require a two-thirds majority of Board members (or their Alternate Board Members) present and voting.

-The Board may also act by means of teleconference, e-mail or other method of communication subject to procedures determined by the Board from time to time.
+The Board may also act by means of teleconference, e-mail or other method of communication set forth in the Operating Procedures.

-No decision taken by the Board is binding on any organisation providing members to serve on the Board.
-When discharging their duties, Board members are not required to take decisions that conflict with the constitution, regulations, rules and policies of the organisation providing that member to the Board.
+No decision taken by the Board is binding on any [organisation providing members to serve on the Board].
+When discharging their duties, Board members (or Alternate Board Members, as applicable) are not required to take decisions that conflict with the constitution, regulations, rules and policies of the [organisation providing that Board member (or Alternate Board Member, as applicable) to the Board].

+All other matters pertaining to decision-making by the Board are set forth in the Operating Procedures.

-Article 16: The Executive Committee [Deleted:14-15 June 2017]Article 17: The Secretariat
+Article 16: The Secretariat

 The Secretariat consists of a professional staff responsible for carrying out the day-to-day operations of the Gavi Alliance.
-The powers, duties and processes for the Secretariat shall be defined in the By-laws and such other directions as shall be provided by the Board from time to time.
+The powers, duties and processes for the Secretariat shall be set forth in the Operating Procedures or such other procedures as shall be determined by the Board from time to time.

-The CEO shall manage the Secretariat and shall report on the activities of the Secretariat to the Board as and when required by the Board , but at a minimum twice per year, as determined by the By-laws and such other directions as shall be provided by the Board from time to time.
+The CEO shall manage the Secretariat and shall report on the activities of the Secretariat to the Board as and when required by the Board , but at a minimum twice per year.

 The CEO and other officers appointed by the Board shall have the authority and responsibilities granted from time to time by the Board.